-While working on a color system for my personal project, I came across an interesting article by Björn Ottosson.
-In it, he introduced a new color space OKlab, which is based on CIELAB and it is perceptually uniform.
-And then I came across this another article by James O’Leary on HCT, yet another perceptually uniform color space, created for Google’s Material color system, it is based on CAM16 (keeping the same hue and chroma) and CIELAB (for tone).
+While working on a color system for my personal project, I came across an interesting article by Björn Ottosson introducing OKlab, a perceptually uniform color space based on CIELAB.
+Later I came across this another article by James O’Leary on HCT, yet another perceptually uniform color space, designed for Google’s Material color system.
+HCT is built on CAM16 (keeping the same hue and chroma) and CIELAB (for tone).

-I’ve been experimenting with both color spaces extensively.
-OKlab has already been supported in CSS color module level 4, making it easy for me to test directly in the browser.
-Additionally, Lea Verou’s Color.js library includes OKlab support, which I used explore and experiment with OKlab space.
-For HCT, Google has open-sourced a library in multiple languages, including C++ and TypeScript, which I’ve been using to explore and experiment with HCT.
+I’ve been experimenting extensively with both spaces.
+OKLab is already supported in CSS Color Module Level 4, making it easy to test in the browser.
+I also used Lea Verou’s Color.js library for further exploration.
+For HCT, I relied on Google’s open-source library, available in multiple languages, including C++ and TypeScript, to experiment and explore its capabilities.

-In this article, I’ll share some of my learning on the perceptual uniform color spaces and why they offer advantages over standard color spaces like sRGB.
+In this article, I’ll share some of the insights on perceptual uniform color spaces and their advantages over standard color spaces like sRGB.

 Nonlinearities in Human Color Perception